Preventing No-Shows: How Salons Sharply Cut Missed Appointments

-The average salon loses 8 to 15% of booked revenue to no-shows.
-On a €3,500 monthly turnover that is €280-€525 walking out the door every month - not as discount, but as empty chairs.
+The average salon loses a significant chunk of booked revenue to no-shows.
+On a €3,500 monthly turnover that can easily add up to hundreds of euros walking out the door every month - not as discount, but as empty chairs.
 Worse: a no-show takes two hours out of your schedule that cannot be resold, so the real damage exceeds the missed treatment price.
 At the same time, salons know that being too aggressive drives clients away: 100% prepayment scares too many off, and aggressive no-show invoicing leads to bad reviews.
 The question is not whether to act on no-shows, but how to do it smartly without losing clients.
-This guide describes the three interventions that together remove 70-80% of no-shows in practice: a reasonable deposit, automatic reminders at the right time, and a transparent repeat-offender policy clients understand.
-No theory - numbers, example wording, and field data from salons.
+This guide describes three interventions that together remove a large share of no-shows in practice: a reasonable deposit, automatic reminders at the right time, and a transparent repeat-offender policy clients understand.
+No theory - a practical approach, example wording, and worked examples.

 Why no-shows happen (and what clients actually think)